sayakpaul/probing-vits/README.md

 ## Navigating through the codebase

 Our ViT implementations are in `vit`.
-We provide utility notebooks in `notebooks` which contains the following:
+We provide utility notebooks in the `notebooks` directory which contains the following:

 * [`dino-attention-maps-video.ipynb`](https://github.com/sayakpaul/probing-vits/blob/main/notebooks/dino-attention-maps-video.ipynb) shows how to generate attention heatmaps from a video.
 * [`dino-attention-maps.ipynb`](https://github.com/sayakpaul/probing-vits/blob/main/notebooks/dino-attention-maps.ipynb) shows how to generate attention maps from individual attention heads from the final transformer block.